Raphinha: Leeds United

 On 5 October 2020, Raphinha joined Premier League club Leeds United on a four-year contract for an undisclosed fee reported to be in the region of £17 million, or about €20 Million.

 On 19 October 2020, Raphinha made his debut as a second-half substitute in a 1–0 loss to Wolverhampton Wanderers.
 His full debut was at home to Arsenal on 22 November 2020.
 On 28 November 2020, Raphinha scored his first Leeds goal in a 1–0 away win over Everton.
 His winning goal secured Leeds' first ever Premier League win at Goodison Park and their first league win at Everton since 1990.
 He finished the season with six goals, all from league fixtures.

 Raphinha scored his first goal of the season on 21 August 2021, in Leeds' first home game, a low-struck 72nd-minute equaliser from just inside the penalty area, in a 2–2 result against Everton, which was nominated as one of the Premier League's Goals of the Month for August.

-Raphinha ended the season as Leeds' top goalscorer with 11 goals, including the first goal of the game in the 2–1 away win against Brentford on the last day of the season, from the penalty spot after being fouled by the Brentford goalkeeper David Raya, confirming Leeds' Premier League status.
+Raphinha ended the season as Leeds' top goalscorer with 11 goals, including the first goal of the game in the 2–1 away win against Brentford on the last day of the season, from the penalty spot after being fouled by the Brentford goalkeeper David Raya, saving Leeds from relegation to the Championship.

 Over the summer transfer window, Chelsea had an agreement in place with Leeds to sign him, with both clubs agreeing a fee worth of £55 million, despite Arsenal and Tottenham Hotspur's interest.
-However, Raphinha's preferred a move to Barcelona, despite their financial struggles.
+However, Raphinha preferred a move to Barcelona, despite their financial struggles.
 This led to Raphinha flying to Barcelona to complete a deal, being left out of Leeds's squad for their pre-season tour to Australia in order to finalise a transfer.